MafaldaBarros/Pluto-SDR-802.11a-receiver-/README.md

     ϕ(k) = slope * k + intercept
 - This precisely removes the accumulated phase error across all 48 data subcarriers.
 - After correction, the constellation points lie again on the expected positions, enabling correct demodulation

+   # 📡 IEEE 802.11a OFDM Receiver – Week 6

+ ## Understand the OFDM Equalize Symbols module
+### What does it do?

+- The OFDM Equalize Symbols block is the first block operating in the frequency domain after the FFT.
+It performs the following functions:

+- Phase offset correction using the four pilot subcarriers.

+- Channel magnitude correction (simple equalization based on a sinc-shaped assumption).

+- Removal of DC, guard, and pilot subcarriers.

+- Extraction of the 48 data subcarriers from the 64-point FFT output.

+- Preparation of clean frequency-domain symbols for demodulation in the OFDM Decode Signal block.

+- In short, this block “cleans” the FFT output and makes the data symbols ready for decoding.